 Executive Director Katie Lindner

-Katie Lindner joins us from the Humboldt-Universität zu Berlin where she spent many years managing and organizing programs including TAM, Euromasters, German-Turkish Masters as well as the international doctoral program at the Berlin Graduate School of Social Sciences.
+Katie Lindner joined us in 2015 from the Humboldt-Universität zu Berlin where she spent many years managing and organizing programs including TAM, Euromasters, German-Turkish Masters as well as the international doctoral program at the Berlin Graduate School of Social Sciences.
 She focused on such aspects as program development, student and career services, international recruitment, and collaboration with international partners.
-Katie has a BA in International Studies from UNC Chapel Hill and an MA in Trans-Atlantic Studies (TAM Program) from the Humboldt-Universität zu Berlin.
+Katie has a BA in International Studies from UNC-Chapel Hill and an MA in Trans-Atlantic Studies (TAM Program) from the Humboldt-Universität zu Berlin.
 Before moving to Berlin, she worked at the International Visitors Council in RTP, which is where she discovered her love of organizing programs and international education.
-She just moved back to Chapel Hill with her husband and three children after sixteen years in Berlin and is already enjoying the sunshine immensely.
+In 2015, she moved back to Chapel Hill with her husband and three children after sixteen years in Berlin, and has been enjoying the North Carolina sunshine immensely.

 3211 FedEx Global Education Center, CB#3449, UNC-Chapel Hill

 Office Phone: (919) 962-6765